 A Timeless Collection: The John J. Snyder Jr. Exhibition

 Located at the Trust's Historical Society Museum, A Timeless Collection is the newest temporary exhibition.
 The exhibit features furniture attributed to South Central Pennsylvania from the 1750s to early 1800s as well as 14 tall case clocks crafted by some York's most notable clockmakers.
 John J. Snyder a renowned antique expert and collector amassed a large collection of Pennsylvania Furniture, clocks, and paintings from the 18th and 19th century.
 Objects in A Timeless Collection are from Snyder's estate, and were recently acquired by the Trust.
-The exhibit is open Tuesday-Saturday 9:00 a.m. - 5:00 p.m.
+The exhibit is now open Tuesday-Saturday 9:00 a.m. - 5:00 p.m.
 The exhibit will run through April 4, 2015.

 Historical Society Museum

 Explore the Street of Shops exhibit to find out commerce in times past and be sure to check out the impressive early 1800s Tannenberg organ in the main lobby.
 Learn about prominent local folk artist Lewis Miller and visit the Decorative Arts Galleries to find out about the tradition of workmanship in York evident in case clocks, furniture, quilts and early Pfaltzgraff pottery.
 Discover more about life in York during the 19th and 20th centuries and families don't want to miss the Rutter's Discovery Zone with hands-on displays focused on a 19th century one-room school house.

 Be sure to check out the latest temporary exhibit The Fiery Trial which tells the story of York's Civil War experience.
 And don't miss the extensive museum shop and bookstore during your visit!